jfb-h/synthetic-tourism/documents/papers/main.typ

 ) <figure-descriptive>

 Hamburg has witnessed a steady increase in tourism over the past 30 years, similar to that of other German and Northern European cities. @figure-descriptive shows the quarterly number of overnight stays for Hamburg and the 22 sampled cities, and reveals a growth trajectory comparable to Munich or Amsterdam: Over the observation period from 1998 to 2024, overnight stays in Hamburg have more than tripled, from around 4.5 million to almost 16 million.
 Of the cities highlighted in @figure-descriptive, Berlin visually leads the comparison, having experienced strong growth since the early to mid-2000s, driven by its status as the capital, the hosting of international events, and its high-capacity infrastructure.
 The city benefits from major trade fairs such as IFA (Internationale Funkausstellung) and ITB (Internationale Tourismus-Börse), large-scale congresses and events such as GITEX Europe, and international sporting events including the 2024 European Football Championship.
 Munich also shows strong growth, supported by major cultural and sporting events such as the 2022 European Athletics Championships, the 2024 Football Championship, large concerts (e.g. Adele and Taylor Swift in 2024), and the annual Oktoberfest.
 Amsterdam likewise sees increasing demand, though growth is tempered by regulatory limits introduced under the ‘Tourism in Balance’ policy, adopted in 2021 following a public initiative, which caps tourist hotel overnight stays at 20 million per year @cityofamsterdam2025.
-In contrast, Hamburg lacks a similarly consistent event engineand and has initially not shown the same dynamic growth.
-The dip in overnight stays around 2001 in Berlin, Amsterdam, and Munich can be attributed to the global travel uncertainty following the 9/11 attacks, which more strongly impacted internationally oriented hubs (source), whereas Hamburg, with its more domestically focused tourism, was less affected.
+In contrast, Hamburg lacks a similarly consistent event engine and and has initially not shown the same dynamic growth.
+The dip in overnight stays around 2001 in Berlin, Amsterdam, and Munich is likely related to the global travel uncertainty following the 9/11 attacks, which more strongly impacted internationally oriented hubs (source), whereas Hamburg, with its more domestically focused tourism, was less affected.
 However, based on juxtaposition of trends alone, it is difficult to assess the impact of the construction of the Elbphilharmonie, which will be inspected with the synthetic control method in the next section.

-#todo[
+/* #todo[
 - table nearest neighbor (Jakob)
 - more fine-grained description, comparison (Philipp)
 - divergence 1998 - 2003 (Philipp)
+- we say more about other cities than Hamburg right now
+- Do we really take IFA & ITB as example drivers behind Berlins trajectory?
-]
+] */

 == The Elbphilharmonie effect